 Louise tested the Red Velvet Cake recipe from Baked: New Frontiers in Baking

 by Matt Lewis and Renato Poliafito.

-I’d had my eye on the Baked red velvet recipe for a while and was happy to have an excuse to try it.
+I’d had my eye on the Red Velvet Cake from Baked for a while and was happy to have an excuse to try it.
 It appealed to me for a couple of reasons.
 I’d wanted to make something with cooked flour frosting (which many people believe is the proper frosting for red velvet cake) and the cake itself seemed noteworthy.
 The published recipe for Baked’s Red Hot Velvet Cake with Cinnamon Buttercream is here.
 I made a half recipe which made 11 cupcakes and two-thirds recipe of the buttercream

 The cake has a really mild chocolate flavor which I appreciate in red velvet, and the slight tang of buttermilk and vinegar.
 There was a nice balance of those two flavors, but I believe it could have had slightly more tang to it.
 As for the texture, it was tender and moist, but not too dense or fluffy.